7ombie/textmode/docs/README.md

 constructor has the advantage of allowing you to initialize an element with the desired number of columns and rows.

-Note: It is always possible to modify the dimensions of a textmode element after it has been instantiated by *resetting* it.
+Note: The dimensions of a textmode element can be modified after it has been instantiated by *resetting* it.
 See the section named *Textmode Reset* below.

 Note: Textmode elements *are* canvas elements, so they have the entire API that a regular canvas element would have, as well as the textmode API.